ntua-el20069/vector-db-benchmark/README.md

 For explanation about engine and search configurations used for the benchmarking you can see `results/README.md`.

-Installation and Run instructions are kept as the base repository below.
+Prerequisites section Installation and Run instructions are kept as the base repository below.

 ![Screenshot from 2022-08-23 14-10-01](https://user-images.githubusercontent.com/1935623/186516524-a61098d4-bca6-4aeb-acbe-d969cf30674e.png)